 Expert Navigators for each section of the STC provide expertise, guidance and consultation on experimental design.
 Dr. Andy Baltzehgar Director of the GSL serves as CHHE Navigator for genomics, epigenomics, and transcriptomics; Dr. Michael Bereman serves as Navigator for discovery and targeted proteomics; Dr. Erin Baker serves as Navigator for discovery and targeted metabolomics including environmental toxicants; and Dr. Dean Hesterberg serves as Navigator for metallomics including metal speciation.

-The STC core and its Navigators can be accessed via this portal.
+More information about each section (Genomic, Proteomics, Metabolomics and Metallomics) can be found using the pull-down menu under Services/Support on the CHHE menu bar.
 All CHHE Full Members are eligible for the CHHE’s new STC Voucher Program.
-Under this program, CHHE will provide 50% of the costs up to $15K/Full member for $30K STC services (for more information go to Member Benefits)
+Under this program, CHHE will provide 50% of the costs up to $15K/Full member for $30K STC services (for more information go to Services/Support on the CHHE menu bar)